WAME: Metrolina Communications

 In 1980, both WDBM and WOOO were sold to Metrolina Communications of Orlando, Florida.
 WDBM became WDRV and switched to an adult contemporary format.

 GHB Broadcasting

 WDRV was sold to Statesville Family Communications, a subsidiary of GHB Broadcasting.
 The format was changed to Southern gospel music and religious teaching.

-In 1990, the call letters became WAME and in 1994 they became WHYM.
+In 1990, the callsign became WAME.
+In 1994, the callsign changed to WHYM.